Golf Guide to Lisbon

 If you fancy some retail therapy you should head for the LX factory, a shopping city within the city which features an eclectic mix of places to eat, drink, dance and shop.

-For nightlife, be sure to check out Case Independente, which is houses in an old mansion.
+For nightlife, be sure to check out Case Independente, which is located in an old mansion.
 The Tiger Room hosts gigs and DJs, while there are various small room if all you want to do is chat or work on your laptop.
 It also features a cafe and back patio, with finger food being served until midnight.
 Reputedly the best night club in the city is Lux Fragil, which has two dance floors and a roof terrace that overlooks the river.

 Lisbon is one of the most cosmopolitan cities in the world and the capital of Portugal offers a wide and varied choice of bars, restaurants and cafes to cater for every pocket and every taste.